ChristianoBraga/PiFramework/README.md

 ## System requirements

-* This version of BPLC implementation runs on the Logical Model Checker extension of Maude available at http://maude.cs.illinois.edu/tools/lmc/
+* This version of BPLC implementation runs on version 2.7.1 of the Maude system.

 ### Acknowledgements